-Measure existing island countertop length from end to end of island.
-Measure across island to determine width.
-If a countertop butts into a wall put end of tape up against wall and take measurement on exposed end.
+Measure existing island countertop length from end to end of the island.
+Measure across the island to determine the width.
+If the countertop butts into a wall put the end of tape up against the wall and take measurements on the exposed end.

-If measuring between walls place end of tape in right corner with tip touching wall, measure out 24" and put pencil mark on wall (fig. 2), then put end of tape in left corner with tip touching wall and measure to pencil line (fig. 3), write down this measurement and add 24" (example 114-3/4" + 24" = 138-3/4").
+If measuring between walls place the end of the tape in the right corner with tip touching wall, measure out 24″ and put a pencil mark on the wall (fig. 2), then put the end of the tape in the left corner with tip touching wall and measure to pencil line (fig. 3), write down this measurement and add 24″ (example 114-3/4″ + 24″ = 138-3/4″).